 As it turned out, the penalty gave another Chelsea stalwart the chance to shine.
 With Cech’s brilliant, match defining save on Robben, the contest continued to evolve.
 A sense of renewed belief was now in Chelsea’s corner, snatching an opportunity from the jaws of defeat.
 Bayern had a massive chance late in piece to regain the lead from Ivica Olic’s tantalizing layoff across goal, but again it wasn’t to be.
 Penalties would decide the winner.

 Having weathered the Bayern storm, it felt as though the weight of expectation and pressure was completely off Chelsea.
-The Blues had played their part and took their chance when required, while Bayern had butchered their dominance and opened the door for their opponents.
+The Blues had played their part and took their chance when required, while Bayern had butchered its dominance and opened the door for its opponent.
 As it turned out, it was a burden Bayern could not carry.

 Cech was herculean, saving shots from Olic and Bastian Schweinsteiger.
 Fittingly, the Champions League title hinged on Drogba’s boot.
 With possibly his last kick for Chelsea, the Ivorian cooly hit the back of the net.
 The Chelsea champions had outclassed Bayern when it mattered most.

 Chelsea played a Russian roulette style of football.
-While their defence was solid without being superb and Frank Lampard and John Obi Mikel worked tirelessly in support, fortune favoured the Blues.
+While its defence was solid without being superb and Frank Lampard and John Obi Mikel worked tirelessly in support, fortune favoured the Blues.
 Bayern Munich only found one bullet from 24 shot attempts.
 Chelsea were wounded, but Bayern did not find the fatal blow and paid the ultimate price.
-Chelsea rode their luck, diligently stuck to their structures and earned their first ever Champions League title.
+Chelsea rode its luck, diligently stuck to its structures and earned its first ever Champions League title.